Leon-Lam919/simple-springboot/notes.md

 # 2/3
 - [ ] create DB that will hold user/ password information (salted)
     - figure out the schema, then implement
-- [ ] need to create docker images to then be ready to setup DB
+- [x] need to create docker images to then be ready to setup DB

+# 2/5
+- docker works, finally
+- DB is setup, tables will need to be created
+- use command 'docker-compose down -v && docker-compose up --build -d' to rebuild the docker container